ufmg-smite/carcara/README.md

 By default, Carcara will return a checking error when encountering a rule it does not recognize.
 If instead you want to ignore such rules, pass the `--ignore-unknown-rules` flag.

-The `--strict` flag will enable "strict checking" of some rules.
-Currently, this only affects the `refl` rule -- if the flag is present, Carcara will not allow the implicit reordering of equalities when checking `refl` steps.
+The `--strict` flag will enable a "strict checking" mode.
+See the [strict checking](#strict-checking) section for more details.

 See `carcara help check` for more options.